-A. The floor plan.
+A. THE FLOOR PLAN.

 - Draw an outline of your home or apartment.
 Make a drawing for each floor where people sleep.
-Dimensions don't need to be exact. - Now add each bedroom and label it.
-Show important details: stairs, hallways, roofs that could be used as a fire escape. - Choose a family meeting place and show it on the plan.
+Dimensions don't need to be exact - Now add each bedroom and label it.
+Show important details: stairs, hallways and roofs that could be used as a fire escape. - Choose a family meeting place and include it in the plan.

-B. Inspection time!
+B. INSPECTION TIME!

 - Check each bedroom for the best window or door for an emergency escape. - Test windows make sure they open easily and are large enough and low enough.
-Ask yourself: can children open them? - While you're at it, check your smoke detector.
+Ask yourself: Can children open them? - While you're at it, check your smoke detector(s).
 If you don't have one, get one.